awsdocs/aws-toolkit-eclipse-user-guide/doc_source/setup-credentials.rst

 .. include:: common/procedure-get-access-keys.txt

-.. _how_to_add_creds:
+.. _add-access-keys:

 Add your AWS access keys to the |tke|
 =====================================

-The |tke| now uses the same system for locating and using AWS access keys as that used by the AWS CLI and AWS Java SDK.
+The |tke| uses the same system for locating and using AWS access keys as that used by the AWS CLI and AWS Java SDK.
 Access keys entered in the Eclipse IDE are saved to a :emphasis:`shared AWS credentials file` (called :file:`credentials`) in the :file:`.aws` sub-directory within your home directory.